apuroop-apz/Docker-Project/dockerProject.md

 - Choose your repository from Github.
 You must create a repository if you don't have one already.
 - The name of the repository can be edited and click **Create**

-## Pushing the image to Docker Registry
+## Push the docker image to Docker Repository
 In the terminal, we have to change the docker image's name.
 This has to match the Docker Repository that we created earlier.
 It should be `username/imagename`

 `docker tag lamp_pma_tpch apuroopapz/lamp_pma_tpch`